Ford Focus Active hatchback review

 Ford Focus Active petrol engines

-Both versions of this engine are fitted with a belt-driven starter-generator that replaces the alternator.
+Both versions of this engine have mild-hybrid assistance, which involves a belt-driven starter-generator that replaces the alternator.
 This harvests the energy normally lost under braking or coasting and stores it in a small battery.
 This energy is then redeployed to allow the start/stop system to be activated sooner at speeds of up to 16mph or to provide a small power increase under acceleration

 Despite its rugged personality, Ford has opted to keep the Active exclusively front-wheel drive rather than make it more expensive to buy and run by offering four-wheel drive.
 Instead, 30mm of extra ground clearance, taller tyres and off-road driving modes boost its ability to tackle the odd field or muddy track.
 It's on the road - where Focus Active drivers will spend most of their time - that the car excels.
 The Focus is one of the best-handling cars on sale, and while the taller Active sacrifices a small amount of sharpness, it's not far behind.
 It also has a smoother ride, and this is a trait some may prefer over the regular models, which can feel quite firm at times.